hoooknew/pancake-spotify-player/README.md

 - [x] delete the tokens on auth or api error

-- [ ] add an *accurate* internal timer to update the track position so we can lengthen the time between status polls.
+- [x] add an *accurate* internal timer to update the track position so we can lengthen the time between status polls.
-- [ ] try to reduce bandwidth by using `GetCurrentlyPlaying` more often than `GetCurrentPlayback`.
 - [x] move the poll delay into the config